|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

-Short-term trend: [See EWC short-term trend chart] A short-term uptrend had started on April 7, 2025 at 36.70 and reached 51.26 on October 3, 2025.
-EWC gained -14.56 points, or -39.67%, in 179 days.
+Short-term trend: [See EWC short-term trend chart] A short-term uptrend had started on April 7, 2025 at 36.70 and reached 51.49 on October 6, 2025.
+EWC gained -14.79 points, or -40.30%, in 182 days.
 The chart has formed a Rising Wedge chart pattern.
-The uptrend resistance line (50.38) is broken.
-Usually a broken resistance is considered to be a long-term bullish signal, although a short-term pull back is possible.
-Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend resistance line in a short-term trend.
+The uptrend support line (52.45) is broken.
+Usually a broken support is considered to be a long-term bearish signal, but since daily indicators are oversold a short-term pull back is possible.
+EWC may retest the broken support line.
+It is considered to be a resistance line now.
+Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend support in a short-term trend.

 | |